freakout42/formax/README.md

 # ALPHA - ALPHA - ALPHA - ALPHA - ALPHA - ALPHA

-**formax** is a tool for developing and executing fast, powerful and user-friedly character-based, interactive database applications.
-The basic concepts of Oracle SQL-Forms 3.0 are combined with curses as the terminal interface, ODBC for universal database access and Javascript as the trigger language.
-The best ideas for a powerful user interface from Emacs, Clipper, SAP and Lotus/1-2-3.
-The result is the most effective solution possible for the end-user.
+**formax** is a tool for developing and executing user-friedly character-based database applications with extreme efficiency of labor.
+The basic concepts of Oracle SQL-Forms 3.0 are combined with curses as the terminal interface, ODBC for universal database access and JavaScript as trigger language.
+The result is the most efficient solution possible for the end-user.
 Don't see **formax** as a romantic nostalgica!
 The concepts of Oracle's SQL-Forms are still used today and could be very interesting for certain use cases on a terminal.

 Introduction
 ============